WebDevLuke/OrionBP/README.md

 	xxlrg: 1366
 };
 ```
 Give each breakpoint a name and order them from smallest to largest.
-How these breakpoints can be used in SASS and JS is explained under [Breakpoint Usage](#breakpoint-usage)
+How these breakpoints can be used in SASS and JS is explained under [Grid System](#grid-system)

 #### 3) Gulp